powerhousepro69/videoinfox/readme.md

        - Remove Dupes to remove duplicate playlists from the play queue.
        - Clear Queue out the play queue.

+     * Playlist overwrite prompt for an existing file with options:  -Create and -Make Playlist

 ### Find videos by searching the text of all playlists using a keyword with Playlist Find

      -Playlist Find on the home screen to search for text in all playlists.